Fishrock123/tide-compress/README.md

 - Support for Brotli, Gzip, and Deflate encodings, compile-time configurable through cargo feature flags.
   - Prioritizes Brotli if available.
-  - Only pulls in the necessary dependencies for the desired configuration
+  - Only pulls in the necessary dependencies for the desired configuration.
   - Defaults to Brotli + Gzip.
 - `Accept-Encoding` checking.
 - Minimum body size threshold.